 The lack of in-situ data in the tropics makes it difficult to properly initialize tropical cyclones in Numerical Weather Prediction (NWP) models.
-Remotely sensed data from satellites offer an alternative source of information for this initialization problem.
+To account for this data void, synthetic data has traditionally been used to initialize hurricanes within NWP models.
+An alternative solution to this initialization problem involves using remotely sensed data from satellites instead of synthetic data.

-To examine this problem, experiments are performed that are designed to optimize the assimilation of winds derived from GOES rapid-scan data into the National Centers for Environmental Prediction's (NCEP) Eta model.
-The wind data are assimilated into the 48 km Eta model through the Eta Data Assimilation System (EDAS).
-The case study evaluated in this paper is Atlantic Hurricane Keith (Sept/Oct 2000).
-The satellite-derived winds will more accurately describe the initial upper-level environment over Keith.
-Various assimilation strategies will be explored in order to optimize the influence of these wind data on the model initialization and resulting analyses.
-Model forecasts of track and intensity will be used to evaluate the various imposed assimilation strategies.
+To examine this solution, experiments have been performed that are designed to optimize the assimilation of winds derived from GOES rapid-scan data into the National Centers for Environmental Prediction's (NCEP) Eta model.
+The wind data are assimilated into the Eta model through the Eta Data Assimilation System (EDAS).
+The preliminary case study evaluated is Atlantic Hurricane Keith, (Sept/Oct 2000) although additional cases, such as hurricane Humberto (Sept 2001), will be presented.
+The satellitederived winds will more accurately describe the initial upper-level environment over these storms.
+This paper presents various assimilation strategies designed to optimize the influence of these wind data on the model initialization and resulting analyses.